ocseckin/ocseckin.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am an M.Sc.
-Data Science student at [Sabancı University](https://www.sabanciuniv.edu/), a member of [VRL Lab](http://varollab.com/) and working with [Onur Varol, Ph.D](http://www.onurvarol.com/).
+Data Science student at [Sabancı University](https://www.sabanciuniv.edu/), a member of [VRL Lab](http://varollab.com/) and working with [Dr. Onur Varol](http://www.onurvarol.com/).
 My research focuses on the well-being and my ultimate goal is to raise public awareness of mental and physical health issues.

 In my projects, I collect data by APIs or webscraping techniques, and use machine learning and deep learning models to draw inferences.